sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 I am a Junior student in the Division of Automation at South China University of Technology and I am a research intern under the supervision of [Prof. Yu Cheng](https://ych133.github.io/).
 My research interests focus on efficient learning and generative models in the fields of Computer Vision, Natural Language Processing.

 To study further, I am seeking an opportunity to intern at place I am interested in.
 If it does come, I will not waste it because I know it comes not easy.

-Outside of my research, I enjoy hiking, jogging and playing football a lot.
+And outside of my research, I enjoy hiking, jogging and playing football a lot.
 I grew up in Hengyang, a centuried city in Hunan province, China.

 <!-- Please find my CV [here](../files/周浩+19958985988.pdf "Hao Zhou's CV"){:target="_blank"}. -->